codio/knowledge/source/instructors/setupcourses/batch-assessment-update.rst

 You have the ability to perform bulk updates for various assessment settings, including points, partial points, use of maximum score, show expected answer, number of attempts, and showing rationale to students.

-Before you begin, make sure to download the XLSX template file.
-You can download the XLSX template file for your course from **Download Assessment Template** in the **Assessment Settings** section of the **Bulk Settings** area.
-Update the fields as per your requirements and use that XLSX file to update the assessment settings.
+Before you begin, make sure to download the Excel (.xlsx)  template file.
+You can download the Excel (.xlsx)  template file for your course from **Download Assessment Template** in the **Assessment Settings** section of the **Bulk Settings** area.
+Update the fields as per your requirements and use that Excel (.xlsx) file to update the assessment settings.

-Here is a sample screenshot of the XLSX template:
+Here is a sample screenshot of the template:

 .. image:: /img/guides/assessment-screenshot-XLSX-bulk-template.png
       :alt: Sample XLSX Template

-Things you should know about the XLSX template:
+Things you should know about the template:

-   - Header names must be same as row 1 of above XLSX
-   - Do not modify assessment types in column A.
-   - Ensure option values match exactly as shown (case-sensitive).
-   - Fields marked as "Locked" in the original template cannot be modified.
+   - Edit only the white cells with dropdowns or number inputs.
+   - Leave any cell set to No Change to keep the current published setting.
+   - Gray cells labeled Not Supported or Restricted cannot be edited for the selected assessment type.
    - Save the file in XLSX format before uploading.

-**Here is a reference guide on how to update your XLSX template file:**
+**Here is a reference guide on how to update your template file:**

 .. list-table::